Queen for a Day: Television

 Bailey stayed on as host as Queen for a Day jumped from radio to television.
 With the addition of a visual component, the fashion aspect of the show expanded and each episode featured three to five young women modelling the upscale apparel that would be given away to contestants.
 Other visual stunts, such as a circus-themed episode featuring ponies and clowns from Ringling Brothers Barnum and Bailey Circus, helped bring the show into the television era.
 Through all of these changes, however, Bailey remained the interviewer who, over and over again, brought the contestants—and the live female audience—to tears.
 The first televised episode, a rebroadcast of an earlier radio episode, featured Pearl Stevens of Claremont, California.
 Models on the series included Maxine Reeves, Carol Silversparre, Jann Darlyn, Suzanne Alexander, Pat Sheehan, Patricia Nanton, and Jolene Brand.

 Live remote broadcasts and unscripted interviews added to the show's believability.
 One of the show's telecast locations was the Earl Carroll Theatre on Sunset Blvd. in Hollywood, renamed the Moulin Rouge in 1953.
 During each episode, the cameras panned over the audience as the women waved and cheered.

 From 1948 through 1955, the show was simulcast on radio.
-It began airing on television on January 7, 1952.
-Both versions aired locally in the Los Angeles market on the Don Lee network.
+It began airing on Los Angeles television on January 7, 1952, although TV listings reveal that the show was seen as early as 1947 on the local Don Lee station channel 2.